 Students needing housing may reside on the campus of Santa Clara University in a single or double occupancy room.
 Please indicate if you need housing in your application.

-Matthias Kuntzsch, Conductor Alexander Katsman, Conductor Timothy Bach, Pianist Silvia Anderson, Dramatic Soprano Milena Georgieva, Dramatic Soprano, Founder of Bach-Millennium Music Patricia Craig, Soprano Jane Randolph, Soprano
+Matthias Kuntzsch, Conductor Alexander Katsman, Conductor Timothy Bach, Pianist Milena Georgieva Bach, Dramatic Soprano, Founder of Bach-Millennium Music Molly Fillmore, Soprano Jane Randolph, Soprano Silvia Anderson, Dramatic Soprano Patricia Craig, Soprano